-Ten Ways to Control High Blood Pressure Without Medication
+Ten Ways for Herbal Treatment of High Blood Pressure Without Medication

 Blood pressure often increases as it increases weight.
 Being overweight also can cause a respiratory disorder sleep (sleep apnea), which increases blood pressure even more.

 Weight loss is one of the most effective lifestyle changes to control blood pressure.
 If you’re a person with overweight or obesity, lose even a small amount of weight can help reduce your blood pressure.
 In general, can reduce blood pressure about 1 millimeter of mercury (mm Hg) with each kilogram (about 2.2 pounds) of weight you went down.

 In addition to losing pounds, in general, also you control you the diameter of waist.
 Having too much weight around the waist can make you run a greater risk of high blood pressure.